Partners & Partnership Programmes

-Faced with current global challenges that cannot be met by the community of States alone, IOC-UNESCO has grown closer to civil society in order to communicate effectively on ocean-related issues and carry out its mandate relating to the development of international coordination.
+Faced with current global challenges that cannot be met by the community of States alone, IOC-UNESCO has developed various partnerships with various stakeholders from the scientific community, civil society and the private sector.
+These partnerships assist IOC-UNESCO to communicate effectively on ocean-related issues and further develop international coordination across ocean science and governance.

 Tara Expéditions is a private initiative working in favor of the environment that organizes scientific expeditions to study and understand the impact of climate change and the ecological crisis facing the world's ocean.